SmartSpecs are wearable glasses developed by Startup VA-ST using augmented reality so that the visually impaired could see clearly once again.

 These glasses also are equipped with “zoom and pause” functions so that scenes could be viewed in extreme detail.
 These are also easily customizable and can display numerous amounts of detail.

 According to the blogger Hannah Thompson (who helped VA-ST in testing the prototype of SmartSpecs):

 “Objects which would have been impossible for me to see shone before my eyes in shades of pink and white.
 I found the glasses incredibly easy to use and within minutes I was happily navigating my way around a series of obstacles.
-I would find these glasses especially useful at night, in glaring sunlight or in dappled shade.
-They would not only stop me from walking into things, they would also help me keep a watchful eye on my children who are often the first things to disappear when light conditions affect my vision.”
+I would find these glasses, especially useful at night, in glaring sunlight, or in dappled shade.
+They would not only stop me from walking into things, but they would also help me keep a watchful eye on my children who are often the first things to disappear when light conditions affect my vision.”

-Dr. Richard Hicks, a neuroscientist and visual prosthetics fellow at Oxford, is heading the V-ST team.
-Dr. Phil Torr, a Machine Vision specialist and Ian Wilson, a software engineer are also part of the team.
+Dr. Richard Hicks, a neuroscientist and visual prosthetics fellow at Oxford is heading the V-ST team.
+Dr. Phil Torr, a Machine Vision specialist, and Ian Wilson, a software engineer are also part of the team.